Saigon Port

 Saigon Port is a network of ports in Ho Chi Minh City.
 It is a major main port for Vietnam (which has six main sea ports), and the only able to handle post-Panamax ships.
 The port name is derived from the former name of the city.
 In 2013, it became the 24th busiest container port in the world.
+The system is largely managed by Saigon Port JSC, a subsidiary of Vietnam Maritime Corporation (VIMC).

 History

 Saigon Port played an important role in the foundation and development of the city of Saigon.
 During the era of French Indochina, the port played a significant role in the import and export of materials from the colony.
 Today the original port is still used for river excursion ships and a floating restaurant.

 Today, this port network is the hub for the export and import of goods in south Vietnam – the economic hub of the nation, which accounts for more than two-thirds of Vietnam's economy, and the Mekong delta farming as one of the more productive in the world, and the main producer of cereals (rice) and shrimp in Vietnam.